What is Blockchain Technology? How Does It Work?

 Blockchain technology has made a great impact on society, including:

 • Bitcoin, Blockchain’s prime application and the whole reason the technology was developed in the first place, has helped many people through financial services such as digital wallets.
-It has provided microloans and allowed micropayments to people in less than ideal economic circumstances, thereby introducing new life in the world economy.
+It has provided microloans and allowed micropayments to people in less-than-ideal economic circumstances, thereby introducing new life into the world economy.

-• The next major impact is in the concept of TRUST, especially within the sphere of international transactions.
-Previously, lawyers were hired to bridge the trust gap between two different parties, but it consumed extra time and money.
-But the introduction of Cryptocurrency has radically changed the trust equation.
+• The next major impact is in the concept of trust, especially within the sphere of international transactions.
+Previously, lawyers were hired to bridge the trust gap between two different parties, but this consumed extra time and money.
+However, the introduction of Cryptocurrency has radically changed the trust equation.
 Many organizations are located in areas where resources are scarce, and corruption is widespread.
-In such cases, Blockchain renders a significant advantage to these affected people and organizations, allowing them to escape the tricks of unreliable third-party intermediaries.
+In such cases, Blockchain significantly benefits these affected people and organizations, allowing them to escape the tricks of unreliable third-party intermediaries.

 • Blockchain technology enables a decentralized peer-to-peer network for organizations or apps like Airbnb and Uber.
-It allows people to pay for things like toll fees, parking, etc.
+It allows people to pay toll fees, parking, etc.

-• Blockchain technology can be used as a secure platform for the healthcare industry for the purposes of storing sensitive patient data.
-Health-related organizations can create a centralized database with the technology and share the information with only the appropriately authorized people.
+• Blockchain technology can be used as a secure platform for the healthcare industry to store sensitive patient data.
+Health-related organizations can create a centralized database with the technology and share the information with only appropriately authorized people.

 • In the private consumer world, blockchain technology can be employed by two parties who wish to conduct a private transaction.
 However, these kinds of transactions have details that need to be hammered out before both parties can proceed: